narrative-io/tackle-box/library/docs/components/TextField.md

 ##### :label
 > Label for the button

+##### :disabled
+> Whether the text field is disabled

-##### :errorMsg
+##### :rules
-> A custom error message which will be displayed in the .error container element.
+> Passes through to Vuetify's **rules** prop.
+Accepts an array of functions that take an input value as an argument and return either true / false or a string with an error message

 ::: tip
-Tacklebox does not provide custom validation and error handling at this time, so you will need to pass this prop if the input does not validate according to your business logic
+For more information about **rules**, see Vuetify's documentation: <a href="https://vuetifyjs.com/en/components/text-fields/">https://vuetifyjs.com/en/components/text-fields/</a>
 :::

-##### :hasError
-> Whether the text field renders with the .nio-text-field-error class, which applies a red border and label color.
-Automatically set to true when :errorMsg is provuded

 ## Events

-This component supports all events emitted by Vuetify's v-text-field component.
+This component emits all events emitted by Vuetify's v-text-field component.
 For a list of these events, see Vuetify's documentation: <a href="https://vuetifyjs.com/en/components/text-fields/">https://vuetifyjs.com/en/components/text-fields/</a>

 ## Examples